Solar Farms in Texas: What Most Construction Plans Get Wrong About Water

 When should a solar farm developer contract for water service?

 A dedicated water delivery arrangement should be confirmed before mobilization, not in response to a schedule problem mid-build.
-Crew water is required from day one, dust control is required as soon as soil is disturbed, and module-wash water specifications take lead time to source if the local supply does not meet manufacturer requirements.
+Crew water is needed from day one.
+Dust control starts as soon as soil is disturbed.
+And module-wash water can take lead time to source, since local supply often does not meet manufacturer specs.
 Contracting before mobilization keeps water off the critical path.

 Plan water as one integrated service, not four separate line items.
 Connect with Water Runner to support your next solar farm project.